haris-rancevas/Fossil-Restoration-Through-Generative-Deep-Learning/README.md

 ## Overview

-This project demonstrates a complete pipeline for automated fossil reconstruction using diffusion-based deep learning and depth estimation.
+The repository provides end-to-end code for 2D inpainting and 3D depth reconstruction.

 ### Components